The Beginner’s Guide to Setting Up First Online Shop

-However, if this isn’t an option try a merchant account provider.
+However, if this isn’t an option, then try a merchant account provider.
 These 3rd parties work as the middle man transferring payments from your site to the bank of your choice.
 There are a few merchants to choose from.
 I’ve listed the most popular companies below:

-Sometimes banks will provide you with the gateway, although there are plenty of options to choose from otherwise.
+Some banks provide you with the gateway, although there are plenty of other options to choose from, as well.
 The most credible company for those based in the United States is Authorize.

 Alternative Payment Methods

-In this regard, PayPal is the obvious leader among the pack and can be featured on almost all of the most popular e-commerce empires, with strong assisting guides laying everywhere, even from Hongkiat.
+In this regard, PayPal is the apparent leader and can be featured on almost all of the most popular e-commerce empires, with strong assisting guides laying everywhere, even from Hongkiat.
 Amazon and eBay are another two best known for this feature.

-If you’re already using Gmail or have a Google Account it’s simple to tie into a new Google Checkout account.
-Their backend supports widgets which you can add onto your page for a nicer design.
+If you’re already using Gmail or have a Google Account, it’s simple to tie into a new Google Checkout account.
+Their backend supports widgets, which you can add to your page for a more beautiful design.

-Both PayPal and Google Checkout support solutions for invoicing.
+Both PayPal and Google Pay support solutions for invoicing.
 This can be useful if you’re planning on purchasing modules or further domains.
 Try staying with a single account and use this for all your business transactions online.
 It’s a lot quicker than waiting for payments or working through shady non-secured payment pages.

 Add Content and Products

-If you notice any image size limits or set proportions consider spending some time pre-cropping your product images.
-Or at the very least standardize the image size so your products will display evenly in rows/columns.
+If you notice any image size limits or set proportions, consider spending some time pre-cropping your product images.
+Or at the very least, standardize the image size so your products will display evenly in rows/columns.

 Marketing and Beyond

 Nobody is going to find your website without some form of marketing.
-If you haven’t signed up for a Google account yet I highly recommend creating one for Google Analytics.
-They provide completely free tracking software which boasts some incredible features you can’t find anywhere else!
+If you haven’t signed up for a Google account yet, I highly recommend creating one for Google Analytics.
+They provide completely free tracking software, which boasts some incredible features you can’t find anywhere else!

-Among the top publishing agencies, Google AdWords is obviously very well known and trusted amongst hundreds of marketers – and for good reason!
+Among the top publishing agencies, Google AdWords is the most famous and trusted amongst hundreds of marketers – and for a good reason!
 Google AdWords provides large traffic numbers and laser-targeted click results for whatever products you’re selling.

-Additionally Microsoft’s AdCenter and Yahoo!
-Advertising Solutions have really taken off the ground in recent months.
-These are viable options for smaller online stores with a much smaller marketing budget.
+Additionally, Microsoft’s AdCenter has taken off the ground in recent months.
+These are viable options for smaller online stores with a much lower marketing budget.
 You’ll be able to afford a lot more ad clicks and garner attention from a broad audience.

 Here are more e-commerce related posts we previously published: